Party Wall Act Surveyors working in East Sussex

 Clearly, obtaining pertinent advice and gaining a general understanding of the processes and obligations of the Act before works begin, is strongly advised.
 An overview and general guidance given by the Government can be obtained, with a detailed explanatory booklet available to read.
 However, it is highly recommended that specific advice be sought from an agreed surveyor who is fully conversant with the Act, and has solid experience of Party Wall matters.

 At times, issues and disputes can arise over any building project.
 If, for whatever reason, it has not been possible to reach a satisfactory agreement between the neighbouring parties and written consent has not been given under the Act, then both parties should appoint a surveyor to draw up a Party Wall Award (part of which will outline the work being carried out and any potential additional work).
-Southdown Surveyors can help with dispute resolution procedure to resolve the situation.
+Southdown Surveyors can help with dispute resolution procedures to swiftly resolve the situation.

 If you wish to discuss your requirements for any construction works or building project that may fall under the Party Wall Act 1996, or if you are the neighbouring party, please feel free to call our registered office and chat to our helpful team on 01323 739183.
 To arrange an appointment please contact us by filling in the form on this page.
 Or, for more information on the Act, please visit either of the links below:

 https://www.gov.uk/guidance/party-wall-etc-act-1996-guidance – Guidance on preventing and resolving disputes in relation to party walls.